opengeos/aws-open-data/README.md

 - A list of open geospatial datasets on AWS: [aws-open-data-geo](https://github.com/giswqs/aws-open-data-geo)
 - A list of AWS open geospatial datasets with a STAC endpoint: [aws-open-data-stac](https://github.com/giswqs/aws-open-data-stac)
+- A list of STAC endpoints from stacindex.org: [stac-index-catalogs](https://github.com/giswqs/stac-index-catalogs)